 How many notifications are you sending?

-If you are sending too many notifications, this can look spammy to users.
+If you are sending too many notifications, this can be perceived as spam to users.
 How many is too many?

-This can be different depending on the platform and type of notifications you are sending, but if you are blasting users with notifications every few hours with content they may not be interested in, that usually leads to low CTR.
+This can be different depending on the platform and type of notifications you are sending, but if you are sending excessively to users every few hours with content they may not be interested in, that usually leads to low CTR.

 Did anything change?